StackVista/stackstate-docs/configure/topology/event-handlers.md

 ### Parameters

 An event handler function script takes system and user defined parameters.
 System parameters are predefined parameters passed automatically to the script.
-The **view** system parameter is passed to every event handler function, this provides ???.
+The **view** system parameter is passed to every event handler function.
 An **event** user parameter is also required, this is the event stream that will be used to trigger the event handler function.
+The properties that can be retrieved from the view and event variables are described below, see [available properties](#available-properties)

 ### Async on/off